mike-pittelko/minimal-blue-pill-stm32cubemx/README.md

 # EXAMPLE
 The example in the example directory is generated from this ioc, with some additional simple tools added
 * The printf is directed to uart2.  scanf is NOT directed to uart2, but could be.
 * A very simple task scheduler is connected, and demonstrates doing very simple tasks on a time base.
 Doing printf from these tasks "it a really bad idea" - it's occuring in the system tick interrupt context.
-This is only to demonstrated that the tasks are executing.
+This is only to demonstrate that the tasks are executing.
+Settings/clearing flags/semaphores, setting gpio, etc, are all perfectly acceptable.